What Can Be Appealed in Florida Family Law

 If I decide that this is a case that has a potential for appeal, I will give you an assessment of your chances of success.
 If you decide to proceed, I will outline the legal plan of action that I intend to follow to protect your interests.
 Then I will quote you a flat or fixed attorney retention rate before you sign any contract or make any payments.

-Our attorney retainer fees for appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity.
+Our attorney retainer fees for appeals of final orders in Florida range between $3,600 and $6,000, depending on their level of complexity.
 For non-final orders they are between $2,400 and $4,800.
-See Family Lawyer Retainer Fees for additional information on the costs of our services.
+Consultation Email Form for additional information on the costs of our services.

 AAA Family Law can represent you in appeals anywhere in Florida in all types of family law cases, such as divorce, child custody and support, paternity, domestic violence and enforcement of court decrees.